Curve semistable Higgs bundles and smooth projective varieties whose canonical bundle is ample: Abstract

 \section{Abstract}

-Considering the so-called Simpson system on smooth projective varieties, defined over an algebraically closed field of characteristic $0$, whose canonical bundle is ample, I prove the stability of this Higgs bundle.
-From this I obtain another proof of the Guggenheimer-Yau inequality.
-Where the equality holds, I prove that the discriminant class of the Simpson system vanishes.
-This follows from the study of the relations between ampleness and numerically nefness for Higgs bundles which ``feel'' the Higgs field and (semi)stability.
+Considering the so-called Simpson system on smooth projective varieties, defined over an algebraically closed field of characteristic $0$, whose canonical bundle is ample, I give another proof the stability of this Higgs bundle, from which follows another proof of the Guggenheimer-Yau inequality.
+Where the equality holds, I prove that the discriminant class of the Simpson system vanishes and this Higgs bundle is curve semistable.
+This result follows from the study of the relations between ampleness and numerically nefness for Higgs bundles which ``feel'' the Higgs field and (semi)stability.
 Moreover, I obtain another proof of algebraic hyperbolicity of these varieties which furnishes a lower bound on a real positive constant related to this property; to best of my knowledge, this is the first and unique result of this type.